daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 }
 ```

-Link this new configuration file
+Link this new configuration file:
 ```console
 # Unlink the default file
 $ unlink /etc/nginx/sites-enabled/default